 Byron Jackson was born in the West Midlands of Jamaican heritage, and studied singing at the Birmingham Conservatoire where he was awarded the St Clare Barfield Bowl for Operatic Distinction.

-Currently for ENO: Frazier Porgy and Bess
+Previously for ENO: Frazier Porgy and Bess

 Bryon made his operatic debut as Rangwan in Delius’s Koanga (Pegasus Opera Company at Sadlers’ Wells) and returned more recently as Boaz in Philip Hagemann’s Ruth.
 Since then he has sung throughout the UK and Europe including Buxton Festival Opera, ROH, WNO and Opéra de Lyon.